Mr Graham Goldsmith

 Mr Goldsmith’s career began with National Australia Bank in Melbourne.
 He joined JBWere & Son in 1987, working in Melbourne and London.
 JBWere merged with the Australian operations of Goldman Sachs & Co in 2003.
 Mr Goldsmith held a number of senior roles, including Chair of the Goldman Sachs Australia Foundation.
 Mr Goldsmith retired in 2012 as Vice-Chairman and Managing Director of Goldman Sachs Australia.
 He enjoyed a 25 year career with the firm.

 In addition to being Chancellor at Swinburne, Mr Goldsmith is on a number of boards.
 He is currently a non-executive director of ASX listed companies Djerriwarrh Investments Limited, SEEK Limited, and NYSE listed Zhaopin Limited.

 Mr Goldsmith is a Fellow of the Australian Institute of Company Directors (FAICD).
-He is also a Fellow of Financial Services Institute of Australia (FFin), the Australian Society of Certified Practicing Accountants (FCPA) and a member of the University Chancellor's Council.
+He is also a Fellow of the Financial Services Institute of Australia (FFin), CPA Australia and a member of the University Chancellor's Council.